 For instance, an online retailer selling products in the U.S. and UK will direct customers to products based in their location.

-Likewise, if you have a WordPress site that targets clients/customers from different locations, you might want to optimise it so that each post or product is seen more on its targeted locations.
+Likewise, if you have a WordPress site that targets clients/customers from different locations, you might want to optimize it so that each post or product is seen more on its targeted locations.

 Before we discuss the challenges and opportunities of geotargeting, let us look at how it works and how you can start implementing it in your WordPress site.